Originally posted on April 27, 2019

-But what exactly are the differences between these imaging techniques?
+But what exactly are the differences between these medical imaging techniques?

-Ultrasound uses high-frequency sound waves to create images.
+Ultrasounds use high-frequency sound waves to create images.
 Like x-rays, the ultrasound beams pass through fluid and less-dense tissue.
 The sound waves bounce off bones and denser tissues.
 The ultrasound machine uses the echo of the sound waves to create the image.
-Health care professionals use ultrasound to diagnose problems affecting soft tissues, such as muscles, blood vessels, the heart and other organs.
+Health care professionals use ultrasound to diagnose problems affecting soft tissues, such as muscles, blood vessels, the heart, and other organs.

 To perform an ultrasound, the technician places a handheld wand against your skin.
 The wand, known as a transducer, emits the sound waves and detects their echoes.
 A computer converts information from the echoes to create an image.

-Magnetic resonance imaging (MRI) uses a strong magnetic field and radio waves to create images of the body that cannot be seen as well with x-rays, ultrasounds or CT scans.
-MRIs use magnets to create images.
+Magnetic resonance imaging (MRI) uses a strong magnetic field and radio waves to create images of the body that cannot be seen as well with x-rays, ultrasounds, or CT scans.
+MRIs use powerful magnets to create images.

 An MRI machine is similar to a CT scan in that it involves a large box-like device with a hole in the center.
 MRIs tend to be very loud and may require special ear protection.